roonyh/node-get-give/doc/post.md

 vm.runInNewContext(moduleJs, context);
 ```

-This does work, But `console` is not the only global that we may use in our modules.
-There is a [whole list of them](https://nodejs.org/api/globals.html) documented in Node.js documentation. `process`, `require`, `exports`, to name a few.
+This does work for now, But `console` is not the only global that we may use in our modules.
+There is a [whole list of them](https://nodejs.org/api/globals.html) documented in Node.js documentation. `process`, `Buffer`, `setTimeout`, to name a few.

 So if I want to pass in all the globals I'll have to do something like,